-I am Dr. Stephanie Thompson, a licensed clinical psychologist in Washington.
+I am Dr. Stephanie Thompson (she/her), a licensed and Board Certified clinical psychologist in Washington.
 I believe that the working relationship between a psychologist and a client is essential, so let me tell you a bit about myself:

 What are your professional interests?

-The University work allows me to research, publish, and present meaningful findings about what we know about psychology and what we need to better understand.
+The University research allows me to investigate, publish, and present meaningful findings about what we know about psychology and what we need to better understand.
+The teaching position brings me the reward of training future generations of therapists.
 The private practice brings me the joy of being part of real-life positive changes from week to week.
+I love the combination!

 Where did you train?